 That’s the case with most of us because, since we were very little, we were told don’t talk to strangers.

-And yet most retailers assume asking, “Can I help you find something?” is an acceptable question to ask customers, who are essentially strangers, as they walk in the door.
+And yet most employees assume asking, “Can I help you find something?” is an acceptable question to ask customers, who are essentially strangers, as they walk in the door.